Proud Boys: History and organization

-The organization glorifies political violence against antifa and leftists, re-enacting political assassinations, wearing shirts that praise Augusto Pinochet's murders of leftists and participating directly in political violence.
+The organization glorifies political violence against antifa and leftists, re-enacting political assassinations, and wearing shirts that praise Augusto Pinochet's murders of leftists.
 In April 2016, McInnes, who believes violence is "a really effective way to solve problems", has said: "I want violence, I want punching in the face.
 I'm disappointed in Trump supporters for not punching enough."
 In August 2017, he further stated that "[w]e don't start fights [...] but we will finish them."
 Heidi Beirich, the Intelligence Project director for the SPLC, said that this form of intentional aggression was not common among far-right groups in the past.
 She further said the far-right's claim that "[w]e're going to show up and we're intending to get in fights" was new.
-In late November 2018, it was reported, based on an internal memo of the Sheriff's Office in Clark County, Washington, that the FBI had classified the Proud Boys as an extremist group with ties to white nationalism.
+In 2018, it was reported, based on an internal memo of the Sheriff's Office in Clark County, Washington, that the FBI had classified the Proud Boys as an extremist group with ties to white nationalism.
 Two weeks later, the Special Agent in Charge of the FBI's Oregon office clarified that the FBI did not mean to designate the entire group, only a number of members of the group, ascribing the error to miscommunication.
 During the conference, the FBI recommended referring to classifications about the group by the SPLC and other outside agencies.

 The organization is opposed to feminism and promotes gender stereotypes in which women are subservient to men.
 The organization has a female-member-only auxiliary wing named "Proud Boys' Girls" that supports the same ideology.
 The ADL states that the Proud Boys are an "extremist conservative group".
-According to the ADL, McInnes and the Proud Boys are misogynistic who call women "lazy" and "less ambitious" than men and "venerat[e] the housewife".
+According to the ADL, McInnes and the Proud Boys are misogynistic, depicting women as "lazy" and "less ambitious" than men, and "venerate the housewife".
 McInnes has called for "enforced monogamy" and criticized feminism as "a cancer".
-Some men who are not white, including Enrique Tarrio, the group's chairman and the Florida State Director of Latinos for Trump, have joined the Proud Boys, drawn by the organization's advocacy for men, anti-immigrant stance, and embrace of violence.
+Some men who are not white, including Enrique Tarrio, the group's former chairman and the Florida State Director of Latinos for Trump, have joined the Proud Boys, drawn by the organization's advocacy for men, anti-immigrant stance, and embrace of violence.
 The Proud Boys claim to condemn racism, with Tarrio stating that the group has "longstanding regulations prohibiting racist, white supremacist or violent activity".
-However, the ADL has deemed the group as having antisemitic, Islamophobic and racist views, with the group known to threaten, intimidate or violently assault anti-racism protesters.
+However, the ADL has deemed that the group has an ideology of anti-Semitism, Islamophobia, racism, misogyny, transphobia and anti-immigrant sentiment with the group known to threaten, intimidate or violently assault anti-racism protesters.
 The group has claimed there is an "inherent superiority of the West", going to great lengths to mask members' connections to white supremacy.
 The ADL states that the Proud Boys' "extreme, provocative tactics—coupled with overt or implicit racism, Islamophobia, anti-Semitism and misogyny and the fact that the group is so decentralized, inconsistent, and spread out—suggest the group should be a significant cause for concern".